mndti/virtual-dsm-openwrt-qemu/README.md

 - DSM and all Parts are under Copyright / Ownership or Registered Trademark by Synology Inc.

 ### THANKS
-All work was based on the Virtual DSM in a Docker container project by user kroese.
+All work was based on the Virtual DSM in a Docker container project by user kroese.<br>
 Link: https://github.com/vdsm/virtual-dsm